micwik/ArnLib/doc/Description.md

 and then react to different remote calls from the _requester_.
 However, this is full duplex, so any side can make a remote call at any time.

-A good example of the usage of SAPI is the _Arn Demo Chat_, which is included in the source package of the _ArnLib_.
+A good example of the usage of SAPI is the "Arn Demo Chat", which is included in the source package of the ArnLib.

 ArnRpc uses [pipes](\ref gen_pipeArnobj) to communicate.
-The _pipes_ can be monitored and receive test stimuli from the _Arn Browser_ program.
+The _pipes_ can be monitored and receive test stimuli from the "Arn Browser" program.
 The used [protocol](#gen_rpcformat) is XString based and quite easy to handtype when common data types are used. "$help" will give the syntax for the actual custom SAPI.